Academic and Curricular Policy Repository Advisory Committee

 As a recognized unit of the UW System Office of Learning and Information Technology (OLIT), Learning Technology Development Council (LTDC) brings together learning technologists, instructional designers and faculty technology support professionals on all UW campuses in their quest to support faculty and students to integrate instructional technology with the goal to improve student learning outcomes.
 Each campus has an official representative appointed by the Provost.

 In 2014, UW-Madison joined Unizin, a consortium of like-minded institutions with the mission of improving the learning experience by providing an environment built on collaboration, data, standards and scale.
-The Unizin efforts at UW-Madison are co-sponsored by Steven Cramer, Vice Provost for Teaching and Learning, and Linda Jorn, Director of DoIT Academic Technology and Associate Vice Provost for Learning Technologies.
-DoIT AT plays a critical role in leading and supporting the effort on a variety of levels including the management of the Canvas pilot.
+The Unizin efforts at UW-Madison are co-sponsored by Steven Cramer, Vice Provost for Teaching and Learning, and Linda Jorn, Director of DoIT Academic Technology and Associate Vice Provost for Learning Technologies whom are also Unizin board members.
+DoIT AT plays a critical role in leading and supporting the effort on a variety of levels including the management of the Canvas transition, participation in Unizin sponsor teams, and the Unizin teaching and learning group.